 State Laws Direct Allocation of Revenue From the 1 Percent Rate.
 The county auditor is responsible for allocating revenue generated from the 1 percent rate to local governments pursuant to state law.
 The allocation system is commonly referred to as "AB 8," after the bill that first implemented the system-Chapter 282, Statutes of 1979 (AB 8, L. Greene).
 In general, AB 8 provides a share of the total property taxes collected within a community to each local government that provides services within that community.
 Each local government's share is based on its proportionate countywide share of property taxes during the mid-1970s, a time when each local government determined its own property tax rate and property owners paid taxes based on the sum of these rates.
-(The average property taxes in the 1970s typically receive a relatively large share of revenue from the 1 percent rate under AB 8.
+(The average property tax rate totaled about 2.7 percent.)
+As a result, local governments that received a large share of property taxes in the 1970s typically receive a relatively large share of revenue from the 1 percent rate under AB 8.
 (More detail on the history of the state's property tax allocation system-including AB 8-is provided in the appendix of this report.)